Vegan Sweet Potato Brownies

 Vegan sweet potato brownies!
 This fudgy, chocolatey and rich treat makes a perfect healthy dessert or snack that is also perfect for bringing along to picnics and entertaining, and is made with just a handful of ingredients.
 Gluten-free and oil-free.

 At least 20% of my diet at the moment is desserts.
 As I’ve mentioned, I had no time to bake while at university so I’ve been using the vacation period to go all out and test a large amount of sweet recipes.
 Thankfully, both my mum and I love sweet treats, and there’s no better time to bake than around the festive season!

 About these vegan sweet potato brownies

 I think that a brownie isn’t a proper brownie unless it’s fudgy, soft and VERY chocolatey.
 These sweet potato brownies meet all of those criteria.
 If you’re afraid that you’ll be able to taste the sweet potato, I promise you can’t.
 It does, however, add sweetness and that wonderful texture we all love.
 Sweet potatoes function well as an egg alternative in vegan baking, but the added bonus of them is the way in which they enhance the texture.

-I also added a handful of vegan marshmallows to this recipe, but I know that they aren’t accessible to everyone, so this step is entirely optional.
-The rest of the ingredients are pretty simple: dark chocolate, maple syrup, almond butter, coconut flour and a pinch of salt!
+The rest of the ingredients are pretty simple: dark chocolate, maple syrup, peanut butter, coconut flour and a pinch of salt!
 The end result is so good that whenever I make them, they disappear in minutes.
 No one can ever tell that they contain sweet potato!
 They’re even great as a breakfast option, or for bringing along to a brunch buffet.